alexandra-luca/online-store/README.md

 * Shopping cart
 * Ability to add/delete products
 * Ability to sort products by name or price, ascending or descending
+* Ability to search products by name substring
 * Data stored in memory (JS local variables)

 ## Live demo